 CCC's Anti-Racism Study Group is a space for people who identify as white to learn with and from each other about race and racism in this country and about our individual and collective roles in it.
-We are expressly inviting people who identify as white as we have particular work to do.
 This is not a substitute for participation in mixed race conversations and programs; rather, it is meant to complement that crucial work.

-Our goals are to create a learning community where people who identify as white can:
+Our goals are to create an intimate learning community where people who identify as white can:

 Study group sessions are spent in facilitated breakout groups applying concepts from the pre-work to one's own experience.
 Each session, participants will identify anti-racist actions to be taken in a sphere of influence at work.